Maternity Negligence Claims

 Maternity negligence claims are rare and more often than not, there are no complications during pregnancy or child birth that result in either the baby or mum being injured.
 Unfortunately, errors and negligence do happen from time to time and it can have a long lasting and life changing impact.

 If you or your baby have suffered as a result of negligence during maternity and it was due to negligent behaviour from a medical professional you may be entitled to compensation.

-If you would like to speak about your case with one of our solicitor, get in touch with our experienced team who will be happy to go through your matter.
+If you feel you have suffered for negligence during maternity and would like to speak about your case with one of our solicitor, get in touch with our experienced team who will be happy to go through your matter.

 This data will only be used by Youngs Law for processing your query and for no other purpose.

 What Is Maternity Negligence

 Maternity negligence is when an error or mistake is made during pregnancy or childbirth, leading to the mother, child or both to sustain injuries.
 For a claim to be made, you must be able to prove that any injuries were caused due to negligence from a medical professional and that if they had not been negligent, the injuries would not have been sustained.